Can you build a shed on grass?

 The short answer is no, you cannot put a shed directly onto grass, I know what you’re thinking, you see most garden sheds on grass.
 However these Sheds that go onto grass encounter a multitude of problems including (but not limited to) damp rising, severe condensation, warping, cracking, and rotting.

-Today we’ll look at all the reasons that you can’t put shed on grass – and offer simple alternatives that’ll get you out of a lot of work.
+Today we’ll look at all the reasons that you can’t put shed on grass – and offer simple alternatives that’ll get you out of doing a lot of unnecessary work.

 Can you build a Wooden Sheds on Grass?